Reading with Spiritual Eyes

 Join us for a book club with a difference!

-The program was initiated by the Roscoe Library at St Francis Theological College in Brisbane, and we simply follow their choice of book.
+The program was initiated by the Roscoe Library at St Francis Theological College in Brisbane, and for the most part we simply follow their choice of book.

 When we gather to discuss the book, different members of the community formed around this project will take turns in facilitating the discussion.

-For the fourth school term of 2019, the chosen book is:
+For the first school term of 2020, the chosen book is:

 Copies of the book will be available for purchase through the Cathedral Bookshop.